marcos-abreu/monaco/docs/getting-started.md

 ### Adding Routes

-When adding routes to an application use the `addRoutes` method of the application object.
+When adding routes to an application use the `add` method from your router instance.

     // adding regex routes
-    app.addRoutes({
+    app.router.add({
         'users/:id'                : ['userProfile', { regexp: {id: /\d+/} }],
         'users/:id/videos'         : ['userVideos',  { regexp: {id: /\d+/} }]
     });